Huegoxaga/notes/java/android.md

 - Ultimately, all editors will change either the `.xml` code or the `.java` code
 - Differenct code uses different editor
 - To format code, press `Command+Option+L` on Mac, `CTRL+ALT+L` on Windows

+### App Directory

+- Right click on the root of the app tree and create a new `Empty Activity`

 ### Java Editor